 The Steering Committee has endorsed a suite of service use measures.
-Appendix A of this manual provides information on the service use measures and data sources selected for use in the 2014 Indigenous Expenditure Report.
-Data quality statements for each data source are provided in appendix D. Further information on the purpose and framework of the data quality statements are provided in chapter 8.
-A qualitative assessment of the reliability of the estimates for each expenditure category is provided in appendix E.
+Appendix A of this manual provides information on the service use measures and data sources selected for use in the 2017 Report.
+A discussion of the data quality considerations relevant to the service use measure data is provided in chapter 8.